kelvinmacharia254/react-router/README.md

    - URL segments, layouts and data are tied together therefore, react-router proposes a convention which should be followed to load data easily.

+6. Working with form and react-router
+    - Traditional HTML forms, would trigger submission of data to via GET or POST to the server including the URLSearchParams for GET.
+    - react-router-dom provides its own Form element which instead of sending request direct to server, it uses client side routing to send it to a route action.

+7. URL Params in Loaders
+    - Params are dynamic segments in URL which matches dynamic(changing) values e.g the Id of a single resource.
+    - Params are passed to the loader with keys that match the dynamic segment like `resources/:id`